 - Review X-rays

 - In-office procedures

 Your doctor may apply such procedures to diagnose and treat certain conditions.
-X-ray is the most common and available imaging method.
-Orthopedists usually use X-rays in-office because it allows them to diagnose certain conditions during your appointment.
+For example, X-ray is the most common and available imaging method.
+Orthopedists usually use X-rays in-office because it allows them to diagnose certain conditions.
 Also, acute injuries such as bone fractures may require resetting your bone or joint and immobilizing it with a splint or a cast.